PF

 Instructions

-3. 3Drain the can of kidney beans and add them to the rice cooker along with the diced tomatoes (and their juices), tomato paste, and water.
-Stir until everything is evenly combined.
+3. 3Drain the kidney beans and add them to the rice cooker along with the diced tomatoes (including their juices) and tomato paste.
+Stir until all ingredients are evenly combined.

-4. 4Close the lid once more, make sure "white rice" or "cook" is selected, then let the chili simmer for 30 minutes.
-Stir the chili occasionally to make sure it is not sticking on the bottom.
-If your cooker finishes the cook cycle before 30 minutes is up, simply begin it again.
+4. 4Close the lid, ensure "cook" is selected, and simmer for 30 minutes, stirring occasionally to prevent sticking on the bottom.
+If the rice cooker finishes its cycle before 30 minutes, restart it immediately.

 Nutrition — Per Serving